open-contracting/standard/docs/guidance/model/pre-qualification.md

 ### Pre-qualification with no limit on the number of qualified suppliers

-The [UNCITRAL Model Law on Public Procurement (2011)](https://uncitral.un.org/en/texts/procurement/modellaw/public_procurement) was developed through extensive consultations with governments and interested international organizations and therefore reflects the procurement practices and concepts used in many different jurisdictions..
+The [UNCITRAL Model Law on Public Procurement (2011)](https://uncitral.un.org/en/texts/procurement/modellaw/public_procurement) was developed through extensive consultations with governments and interested international organizations and therefore reflects the procurement practices and concepts used in many different jurisdictions.
 The UNCITRAL model law defines pre-qualification as a procedure to:

 > ...identify, prior to solicitation, suppliers or contractors that are qualified.